 The college admissions process is a mystery to many — and the University of Michigan is no exception.

 The Michigan Daily obtained records on the top 301 U.S. high schools by number of applications to the University for the Fall 2019 freshman class through a public records request.
-The data shows that 48% of the freshman class matriculated from one of these 301 schools, though the schools represent only 15% of the total number of high schools with students applying to the University.
+Nearly half, or 48%, of the freshman class matriculated from one of these 301 schools, though the schools represent only 15% of the total number of high schools with students applying to the University.

 So what does it take to get into an increasingly selective school like the University of Michigan?
 That’s the question on tens of thousands of minds each year when applications for the next freshman class open in August.